existancepy/Bitmap-Searcher/README.md

 Note: You are expected to build the binaries

 # Build instructions
-Supported python versions: 3.7 and above
+Supported python versions: 3.7 and above<br>
 Supported OS: Windows, Mac, Linux

 ### Download the source code